- Be able to identify the two major parts of the pituitary gland and know about their different embryological origins.

 The anterior pituitary produces hormones that directly stimulate the mammary glands, the adrenal glands, the thyroid, and the ovaries or testis.
 Removal of GH, PRL, ACTH, TSH, FSH and LH from the system would have varying effects.
 Loss of ACTH would lead to the collapse of the adrenal cortex and a nearly complete loss of production of glucocorticoids and some weak androgens.
 The lack of prolactin would lead to decreased milk production in mammary glands.
 Without TSH, the follicular cells of the thyroid would shrink, leading to hypothyroidism.
 In the gonads, FSH and LH are essential in producing androgens and estrogens necessary for reproduction.
 The loss of these two hormones would prevent the maturation of eggs or sperm in the gonads as well as hinder the development of secondary sex characteristics.

-1. Explain how structures seen in the thyroid gland, at both the light and electron microscope levels, are involved in the production of thyroglobulin, its storage, and its subsequent breakdown to yield thyroid hormones.
+- Be able to recognize the thyroid gland at the light and EM level and be able to explain how thyroid follicular cells are involved in the production of thyroglobulin, its storage, and its subsequent breakdown to thyroid hormones.

-2. Recognize the parathyroid gland in histological section, and within the gland identify the chief cells (source of parathyroid hormone) and oxyphil cells.
+- Recognize the parathyroid gland in histological sections and be able to identify chief and oxyphil cells.
+Know the physiological function of parathyroid hormone.

 Slide 217 Thyroid gland, parathyroid H&E View Virtual Slide